Raymond112514/Search/README.md

-## Search algorithms
+# Search Algorithm Visualization

-This repository contains an implementation of the search algorithm visualization.
-Two main classes are implemented: the environment class and the agent class.
-The environment class creates an environment that contains a target (red) and walls (black).
-The agent's goal is to interact with the environemnt and search for the target.
-Each agent has their own search method implemented.
-The environment class is implemented using the pygame module.
+This repository includes a visualization of different search algorithms.
+It consists of two main classes: the environment class and the agent class.
+The environment class creates a setup with a target (red) and walls (black), and the agent's task is to interact with the environment to search for the target.
+Each agent has its own implemented search method.
+The environment class is built using the pygame module.

+The following algorithms are implemented